Gio86krt/Responsiveness-Portfolio/README.md

 - added some semantic tags;

-- fixed the opacity for the background image;
+- fixed the opacity for the background image, created a div wrapping all the contents, then used CSS to set the opacity of the background image without effecting the content